codeboarder/AIWebsite/README.md

 * Assistant replies are rendered with lightweight Markdown.
 * “New Chat” creates a new conversation without deleting existing history.
 * Rename or delete sessions via icon buttons; deletion re-selects a remaining session (or adds a fresh hidden greeting session if all are removed).
+* History sidebar
+  * Drag the vertical handle to resize; width is clamped to a sensible range.
+  * Click the chevron to collapse into a slim rail; click again to expand.
+  * Even when collapsed, a narrow rail and the drag handle remain so you can expand by dragging.
+  * On small screens (<880px), the history converts to a horizontal list and the resizer is hidden for usability.

 Recovery & Fallback